-Policy CC2: Water Res source Management Strategic Objectives SO1, SO4, SO11, SO13, SO14. water, appropriate se sals must demonstrate that there is an adequate supply of ewerage and surface water infrastructure and there is eatment capacity to ensure that there is no deterioration of 2.
-In relation to water quality: River Basin Mana ould have regard to the actions and objectives of the Humber agement Plans and the Water Framework Directive in aproving the quality of water bodies and ecological systems in he District. b) Development will be not be permitted where it: surface or gro re impact on water quality, either directly through pollution of oundwater or indirectly through overloading of the sewerage lastewater Treatment Works.
-C ficant risk to the quality of the groundwater in the principal groundwater source protection zones. the natural wa restore and er hise the impact on or provide for net gains for biodiversity and ater environment.
-The Council will seek opportunities to nhance all watercourses, to improve water quality and to nnectivity and biological complexity of watercourses and their ment.
-Has an adverse se effect on the natural watercourse profile. k by an appropriate distance from a watercourse to allow arian owners and to enhance habitat and ecological environm not have c) Development located in the proximity or upstream of water related environmentally significant sites will be required to demonstrate that it will not have an adverse effect on the sites. d) A management plan for a construction site should ensure contaminated surface v highway surface water is prevented from leaving the site by overland flow, through highway drainage or the public surface water sewer system so as to discharge into a watercourse.
-3. In relation to Water Efficiency: Residential development proposals will implement water efficiency measures to minimise water consumption, to achieve a requirement of not exceeding 110 litres per person per day. b) Business/ Commercial development should seek to be water efficient, which can be demonstrated through the British Research Establishment Environmental Assessment Methodology (BREEAM) standards. will be su elopment that incorporates water efficient features and equipment upported and encouraged.
-Rainwater should be harvested and for re-use on site as 'grey water'.
-Evidence base Sustainability Appraisal, August 2021.
-Wood Group UK Ltd. Humber River Basin Management Plan, 2015.
+Policy CC2: Water Resource Management Strategic Objectives SO1, SO4, SO11, SO13, SO14.

+- Development proposals must demonstrate that there is an adequate supply of water, appropriate sewerage and surface water infrastructure and there is sufficient sewage treatment capacity to ensure that there is no deterioration of water quality. - 2.
+In relation to water quality: - a) Development should have regard to the actions and objectives of the Humber River Basin Management Plans and the Water Framework Directive in protecting and improving the quality of water bodies and ecological systems in and adjacent to the District. - b) Development will be not be permitted where it: - Has a negative impact on water quality, either directly through pollution of surface or groundwater or indirectly through overloading of the sewerage system and Wastewater Treatment Works. - Poses a significant risk to the quality of the groundwater in the principal aquifers or in groundwater source protection zones. - Fails to minimise the impact on or provide for net gains for biodiversity and the natural water environment.
+The Council will seek opportunities to restore and enhance all watercourses, to improve water quality and to extend the connectivity and biological complexity of watercourses and their wider environment. - Has an adverse effect on the natural watercourse profile. - Is not set back by an appropriate distance from a watercourse to allow access for riparian owners and to enhance habitat and ecological benefits.

+- c) Development located in the proximity or upstream of water related environmentally significant sites will be required to demonstrate that it will not have an adverse effect on the sites. - d) A management plan for a construction site should ensure contaminated surface water is prevented from leaving the site by overland flow, through highway drainage or the public surface water sewer system so as to discharge into a watercourse. - 3.
+In relation to Water Efficiency: - a) Residential development proposals will implement water efficiency measures to minimise water consumption, to achieve a requirement of not exceeding 110 litres per person per day. - b) Business/ Commercial development should seek to be water efficient, which can be demonstrated through the British Research Establishment Environmental Assessment Methodology (BREEAM) standards. - c) New development that incorporates water efficient features and equipment will be supported and encouraged.
+Rainwater should be harvested and retained for re-use on site as 'grey water'.

+retained for re-use on site as 'grey water'.
+Evidence Sustainability Appraisal, August 2021.
+Wood Group UK Ltd. base Humber River Basin Management Plan, 2015.
 Environment Agency Greater Nottingham and Ashfield Outline Water Cycle Study 2010 - Entec Ltd. Ashfield Biodiversity Opportunity Mapping Project 2016.
 Notts BAG.
-Ashfield District Council .
-Strategic Flood Risk Assessment Level 1, 2009 - Ashfield District Council National Planning Policy and Guidance NPPF 2021, Part 2: Achieving sustainable development.
-NPPF 2021, Part 14: Meeting the challenge of climate change, flooding and coastal change.
+Ashfield District Council.
+Strategic Flood Risk Assessment Level 1, 2009 - Ashfield District Council National NPPF 2021, Part 2: Achieving sustainable development.
+Planning Policy and Guidance NPPF 2021, Part 14: Meeting the challenge of climate change, flooding and coastal change.
 NPPF 2021 Part 15: Conserving and enhancing the natural environment.
 Planning Practice Guidance: Water supply, wastewater and water quality as of August 2021.
 Planning Practice Guidance: Natural environment as of August 2021.